 “A farmer from over the mountain in another village traded a wagon full of vegetables yesterday for two buckets of shredded chicken and two buckets of shredded beef.
 He said he would be back with ten wagons full of vegetables today.”
 Poncho shared, “We need to take him to God!”

-Tony looked to Brad and Gloria and got a nod from each of them.
-He looked to Willa and got a smile, “Poncho and family we were assigned here because of the success that Willa and I had with President Pusin of Russia.
+Tony looked at Brad and Gloria and got a nod from each of them.
+He looked at Willa and got a smile, “Poncho and family we were assigned here because of the success that Willa and I had with President Pusin of Russia.
 Someday I will be the Treasurer of the world and we will be working closely with you to make this land a paradise.
 Brad, Gloria, Willa and I will be working with the leaders of the world to keep our people alive and happy and prosperous.”

 Poncho shared with Maria what Tony had said, then they talked about it.

 When they finished Tony continued, “I have an ability to see gold and silver hidden by many feet of earth or buildings.
 There is something in the church.
 It looks like a large chunk of many chunks of silver.
 There is a large deposit in a nearby hill.
 Who owns the hill to the south-west?”

 “We’ve been up there as children.
 My brothers and I many years ago.
 Jesus, have you been on the hill?”
 Poncho asked.

 “Maria said something, and Poncho’s face turned red.”